-Audrey's vast background as an international vocal teacher guides us on a fun-filled Karaoke sing-along.
+Audrey's vast background as an international vocal teacher gives us important tips for keeping our voices healthy.

 "You're always remembering songs you wanna sing except when you're actually at karaoke."

 Just Look at you, being here and everything!
 You want to sing.
 Bless your pea-picking heart (as Ernie Ford used to say.)

 Well, sing, you shall!
 You are about to take center stage where you are the star!

 Now, don’t you go worrying about your singing voice because It doesn’t matter how you sound.
 Who’s going to hear you?
 If this is a concern, head for the closet or even the bathroom, where the acoustics are quite good.

 Are you ready to have some fun?
 Then, grab a bottle of room temperature water to keep those vocal cords hydrated and let’s go!

 “Words make you think.
 Music makes you feel.
 A song makes you feel a thought.”